The landscape in this part of Arizona has few trees and even less water.

 I never thought I’d see anything that used to be number 1 in the world.

-Most life I document isn’t on anybodies list but my own.
+Most life I document isn’t on anybodies list.